RoadManOSS/roadman/Contribute.md

 We love pull requests.
 Here's a quick guide:

-We are still in development phase and will appreciate anyone who is willing to be a ##Core ##Contributor by joining our developers team.
+We are still in development phase and will appreciate anyone who is willing to be a  __Core Contributor__ by joining our developers team.
 The contributors guide will be updated frequently as we progress to keep everyone informed on the different stages of the project.

-In the world of openness and inclusion we welcome both Designers, Developers, Data Scientist and AI expert as a Core Contributor.
+In the world of openness and inclusion we welcome both Designers, Developers, Data Scientist and AI expert as a **Core Contributor**.
-#For Designers:
+## For Designers
 We want roadman to have a design pattern that stands out from other navigation applications, in other words, creating a design system that speaks to users 👥 differently.
 We can use design engineering process to adopt a pattern from the existing navigation app with a sense of enggagment and interactions that works better with our modern day users.

-#For Developers both web and Mobile:
+## For Developers both web and Mobile
+Development is ongoing and to join the team of developers, you can either send a mail 📩 <raodmanapp@gmail.com> or drop a comment with your email so we can add you up to slack.

+## Data Scientist
+The core function of Roadman is data collection also feeding other users with the same data.
+We love to work with an expert that can make useful decisions with users collected data.
+Users can contribute with their mobile phone using either Roadman mobile or web version of the application to add local fares of different locations also upload live videos.